team-plain/typescript-sdk/README.md

 ### MutationError
 [(view source)](./src/error.ts)
-This is an error contains lots of information of what went wrong.
+This is the richest error type.
 It is called `MutationError` since it maps to the `MutationError` type in our GraphQL schema and is returned as part of every mutation in our API.

 You can view the full details of this error under `errorDetails`.

-A mutation error will contain:
+Every mutation error will contain:
 - **message**: an English technical description of the error.
 This error is usually meant to be read by a developer and not an end user.
 - **type**: one of `VALIDATION`, `FORBIDDEN`, `INTERNAL`.
 See [MutationErrorType](https://docs.plain.com/core-api/reference/enums/mutation-error-type) for a description of each value.
 - **code**: a unique error code for each type of error returned.
 This code can be used to provide a localized or user-friendly error message.
 You can find the list of error codes [in our docs](https://docs.plain.com/error-codes) .